 Asbestos is safe to remain in situ if it is in good condition and in an area that is not easily disturbed.

 However, if the material has become damaged, it is better to repair or remove it.

 If the repair is to standard asbestos cement sheets, follow the “asbestos essentials” guidance on the HSE website.
 If you are unsure of the material, it should be tested first.

 Advice given by the HSE states all asbestos is dangerous, so all material needs to be maintained and monitored.

 The survey should assess the condition of the material and its location should also be considered (how easily it may become damaged or be disturbed).

 Regular inspections (a minimum of every 12 months) should be undertaken to assess the condition of the material.
-If it has become damaged or deteriorated in condition, action may be required.
+If it has become damaged or its condition has deteriorated, action may be required.

 How should I dispose of the asbestos materials?
 Will I need to pay to remove it?

-Asbestos materials must be disposed of in a suitably licensed waste disposal facility and to transport asbestos you need to have a hazardous -waste transfer licence which is issued from the Environment Agency.
+Asbestos materials must be disposed of in a suitably licensed waste disposal facility and to transport asbestos you need to have a hazardous-waste transfer licence, which is issued by the Environment Agency.

 It is important the correct paperwork is obtained and completed to show the correct transfer and disposal of the material.
 This is called a consignment note.
 It is recommended that a copy of this is filed with your management plan.